The Spinach Can: A Journey to Understand My Father

 I hate to admit it now, but I did not give such stories much credence.
 Dad’s Christmas tales were just more of the “when I was your age, I walked 5 miles to school in snow up to my knees” kind of stories kids mock.

-My Eyes Opened
+Eyes Opened Wide

 In his time remaining, I spent many more days with my father and asked him about his life.
 I could ask the questions then, or the answers would forever remain a mystery.